Ai-Lun Huang

 Mobility Hubs

 Movement includes waiting.
 For older adults, people with reduced stamina, or those in areas where buses run infrequently, waiting is not an exception to the journey.
-Research in Rotterdam found that migrants and low-income users value social and service functions of mobility hubs as much as transport function.
+Research in Rotterdam found that immigrant and low-income users value social and service functions of mobility hubs as much as transport function.

 02